How many patients will I be scheduled to see in a half day?

 When I finish my note, how will I know which faculty member to list as my supervising physician?

 Always list the faculty member who staffed the patient with you.
+You must select this person as supervisor when signing yiour niote.

 How will I be evaluated?